-What I love about holistic wellness brand Anatomē, is that whilst remaining natural and gentle, scientific research underpins all of their product development.
-Bringing fresh and original insight into the power of potent botanical ingredients.
-You can easily find each paper referenced below their product range online, with proven ingredients to help support sleep, emotional, physical and topical skin health.
+What I love about holistic wellness brand Anatomē, is that while remaining natural and gentle, scientific research underpins all of their product development – bringing fresh and original insight into the power of potent botanical ingredients.
+You can easily find each paper referenced below their product range online, with proven ingredients to help support sleep, emotional, physical and topical wellbeing.

 Anatomē also offer consultations with highly qualified nutritionists, dieticians, sleep experts, aromatherapists and other wellness providers both digitally and in their experiential London Apothecary.

 We spoke with founder Brendan Murdock about his journey into holistic wellbeing and business, in the creation of a brand designed to support finding balance in a modern world through personalised advice and a unique range of goods.

 As a creator of brands, Brendan has spent the last 15 years working within premium food, skincare, and fragrance.
 His first restaurant ‘CRU’, was a re-interpretation of the wine bar in Hoxton Square, and after a few years successfully operating in the space, he has now moved into the realm of physical retail products and experiences.

 While keeping fit is important, it is only one aspect of our wellbeing, and with mental health issues, anxiety and sleep disorders at epidemic levels, I realised that traditional health food stores offered very little to nourish the mind and soul in the way of experience, products or services.

 This provided the inspiration for Anatomē: a natural, holistic, health and wellness brand that would provide the very best nutritional supplements, vitamins, therapeutic oils and expert advice to restore balance to our lives.

 What do you predict for Wellness in 2020?